Meperidine (By mouth)

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to meperidine, if you have severe breathing problems or paralytic ileus.
+Do not use it if you had an allergic reaction to meperidine, or if you have severe breathing problems or stomach or bowel blockage, including paralytic ileus.
 This medicine should not be used to relieve chronic (long-lasting or recurrent) pain.

 How to Use This Medicine: